 In Bloomfield Estates, the Supreme Court held that Plaintiffs can pursue present violations of deed restrictions if the present violation is a “more serious” violation despite Plaintiff’s acquiescence to prior deed restriction violations of a less serious character.
 Id.
 In determining whether the current violation is a “more serious” violation, the court will examine relevant factors including: 1) whether the later violation involved the erection of a structure where no such structure had previously been permitted; 2) whether the later violation constituted a more extensive violation of restrictions on the size or extent of a building; 3) whether the later violation increased the use of land from a sporadic violation of the restriction to a continuous violation; 4) whether the later violation significantly increased the noise or pollutant level on restricted land; 5) whether the later violation increased the level of traffic occasioned by the prior violation; 6) whether the later violation permitted an action that had been previously prohibited; and 7) whether the later violation altered in some material respect the character of the use of the restricted property.
 Id.

-When examining the facts of the prior commercial activity in the Sunset Shores subdivisions, the Court found that although the number of short-term rental periods increased over time, along with the number of day time and overnight visitors, there is no evidence that the character and use of the subdivision was significantly changed over time and that the predominant use in the subdivision continues to be for single family residence.
+When examining the facts of the prior commercial activity in the Sunset Shores subdivisions, the Court found that although the number of short-term rental periods increased over time, along with the number of daytime and overnight visitors, there is no evidence that the character and use of the subdivision were significantly changed over time and that the predominant use in the subdivision continues to be for a single-family residence.
 Thus, the Court found that the enforcement of the deed restrictions barring commercial rental activity still has significance and importance to the residents within the subdivision.

 Accordingly, the Court found that even though one or more of the named Plaintiffs had unclean hands, the other named Plaintiffs had clean hands as they never acquiesced in commercial rental activity, never facilitated commercial rental activity nor engaged in commercial rentals on their own parcels for a fee in violation of the deed restrictions